 Epidural Stimulation is the application of a continuous electrical current to the lower part of the spinal cord.
-A chip is implanted onto the lower side of the Spinal Cord, and a remote device is used to control the frequency and intensity of electric current flowing into the chip.
+A chip is implanted onto the side of the patient’s spinal cord, and a remote device is used to control the frequency and intensity of electrical current flowing into the chip.

-Sensory stimulations allow paralysed people to voluntarily move their lower limbs.
+Sensory stimulations allow paraplegics and quadriplegics to voluntarily move their lower limbs.

-This type of stimulation is not used to reduce pain but rather to help patients regain the motor sensors.
+This type of stimulation is not used to reduce pain, but rather to help patients regain motor function.

-The Epidural Stimulation effect is based on the capability of the spinal cord to process information on their own without being controlled from the brain.
-They respond to particular stimulus.
-The electrical current reactivates the spinal circuit to allow connection between the brain and the spinal cord to voluntarily control certain movements in the leg.
+The Epidural Stimulation effect is based on the capability of the spinal cord to process information on its own without being controlled from the brain.
+It responds to stimuli like electrical currents which reactivate the spinal circuit from the brain to the spinal cord to voluntarily control certain movements in the limbs.

 Benefits of Epidural Stimulation

-- Voluntary movement of the hips, legs, knees and toes with the stimulator on
+- Voluntary movement of the hips, legs, knees, and toes (when the stimulator is on)

-- Ability to bear own without or only minimal support with the stimulator on
+- Ability to bear their own weight with minimal support (when the stimulator is on)

 - Improved bowel and bladder function